-Fishing for Big Brown Trout on the Eastern End of Lake Ontario
+Strategies for Big Brown Trout on the Eastern End of Lake Ontario

-Henderson Harbor and Stony Creek
+Location, Location, Location: Henderson Harbor and Stony Creek

-Water Temperature
+Water Temperature Matters

-The early April stockings of brown trout on the eastern end also take place before the bulk of the cormorant migration, allowing for a higher survival rate among the young fish.
-Additional stockings in Stony Creek provide a solid base for the eastern end of Lake Ontario.
-The eastern end of Lake Ontario warms more slowly than the southern shore.
-In late April, fish are already following the warmer water temperatures, moving off shore in areas like Sodus Bay, Fair Haven and Pultneyville.
-In Henderson and surrounding areas, anglers will still find most fish in five to ten feet of water.
+The early April stockings are strategically timed before the main cormorant migration, resulting in a higher survival rate for these young trout.
+Additional stockings in Stony Creek help create a solid foundation for the eastern end of Lake Ontario.
+Notably, this region warms more slowly than the southern shore, which influences fish behavior and movement patterns.
+By late April, anglers can expect to find fish following the warmer water temperatures, moving offshore into areas like Sodus Bay, Fair Haven, and Pultneyville.
+In Henderson and the surrounding areas, most brown trout will be concentrated in depths of five to ten feet, making it essential for anglers to target these shallow waters during this time.

-Black Pond to Southwick Beach State Park
+Working the Shoreline: From Black Pond to Southwick Beach State Park

-Estuaries, Outflows and Surrounding Tributaries
+Estuaries, Outflows, and Surrounding Tributaries

 Big Brown Setup